CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 6. add figure.figsize in DIT.mplstyle to set the size of figure
 7. add --x_numticks to set the number of ticks
 8. fixed the bug about z_precision in 3d plot
+9. update the xvg_show to support data columns without titles

 ## Others